HTCheater/Il2CppExplorer/README.md

 Control debug messages output, recommended to set value to true if you are developing script.
 Default value is false
 ## ht.printAdvert
-Let user know what are you using :D.
+fLet user know what are you using :D. You need to set value before running framework
 Default value is true
 ### ht.exitOnNotUnityGame
 Exit if selected process isn't a Unity game, **it isn't recommended to change**.
+You need to set value before running framework
 Default value is true
 ### ht.libStart
 Get start address of libil2cpp.so, works with splitted apk.